Skip to main content

-The Puyallup Rodeo
+Rodeo

 Puyallup Rodeo Events

 Rodeo contestants compete in seven different events at each of the Puyallup Rodeo's five performances.
-Each event has it's own set of rules and requirements that determine the particpant's score, and their ability to advance in the playoff series.
+Each event has its own set of rules and requirements that determine the particpant's score, and their ability to advance in the playoff series.

 Bull Riding

+Bull riding is one of the more exciting - and dangerous - rodeo events.
+A rider sits atop a 2,000-pound bull holding on only via a rope.
 The rope is wrapped around the bull's chest, just behind the front legs.
 One end of the rope, called the tail, is threaded through a loop on the other end and tightened around the bull.
 The rider then wraps the tail around his hand, sometimes weaving it through his fingers to further secure his grip.
 A bell attached to the rope excites the bull, causing it to buck harder, and acts as a weight that pulls the rope off the bull once the rider has released his grip.
+Bull riding requires exceptional balance, upper body strength, flexibility and quick reflexes.
+Riders are not required to spur the bull, but it usually results in higher scores.
+When the rider nods his head, the chute opens and the bull and rider explode into the arena, twisting and turning.
+The rider's goal is to stay atop the bull for eight seconds.
+Disqualifications: - Failing to stay on the bull until the eight-second whistle - Touching the bull or his equipment with his free hand

 Bareback Riding

+Bareback riding is often considered the most physically demanding event in pro rodeo.
+In this event, a cowboy must stay atop a bucking horse for eight seconds, holding onto nothing but a leather rigging that resembles a suitcase handle.
 The rider is judged on his control and spurring technique.
 High scores are earned when the rider snaps his spurs to the horse's neck just before the animal's front feet strike the ground.
 This is called "marking out."
 The rider then pulls his spurs along the horse's neck or shoulders toward his rigging handle as the horse bucks into the air.
+Disqualifications: - Failing to stay on the horse until the eight-second whistle - Missing his "mark out" - Touching his horse, himself or his equipment with his free hand - If the rigging comes off during the ride

 Tie Down Roping